KaisenAmin/String/README.md

 - String Conversion:
   - Convert a string to an integer.
   - Convert a string to a floating-point number.
-  - Convert a string to binary
+  - Convert a string to binary.
-  - Convert a binary string to to text string
+  - Convert a binary string to to text string .
-  - Convert a string to Hex
+  - Convert a string to Hex.
-  - Convert a string to Oct
+  - Convert a string to Oct.
-  - Convert a stringHex to Binary format
+  - Convert a stringHex to Binary format.
-  - Convert a stringOct to Binary format
+  - Convert a stringOct to Binary format.

 - Additional String Functions:
   - Perform string mapping, applying a function to each character in a string.
   - Perform string filtering, selecting characters from a string based on a condition.
   - Split a string into an array of substrings based on a delimiter.
-  - encode and decode string in Base64
+  - encode and decode string in Base64.

 - Character Validation:
   - Check if a character is whitespace.